 The degradation process for metallic materials means the formation of oxides or sulfides, or other basic metallic generally considered as ores.
 Meanwhile, only inert atmospheres and vacuums can be considered free of for most metallic materials.

 In the absence of means of protection, iron, and steel corrode in the presence of both oxygen and water.
-If either of these materials is absent, may not take place.
-Experiments have revealed that rapid may take place in water and the rate of the is proportional to the following; acidity or velocity of the water, the motion of the metal, increase in the or aeration, the presence of certain bacteria, or other less prevalent factors.
+If either of these materials is absent, corrosion may not take place.
+Experiments have revealed that rapid corrosion may take place in water and the rate of the corrosion is proportional to the following; acidity or velocity of the water, the motion of the metal, increase in the or aeration, the presence of certain bacteria, or other less prevalent factors.
 However, the process can be retarded using the application of protective layers and films.

 The high alkalinity of water also reduces the rate of on steel surfaces.
 The amount of is controlled by either water or oxygen which are essential for the process to take place.
 For instance, steel will not corrode in dry air and is negligible when the relative humidity of the air is below 30% at normal or reduced temperatures.
 The prevention of by dehumidification is based on this.